World Table Tennis Championships: All-time medal table

 Chinese women's team held the trophy for the 20th time in 2016.
 The team have only lost twice since 1975.

+North Koreans Kim Hyok-bong and Kim Jong with the Heydusek Cup after winning the mixed doubles title in 2013.

-Updated after the 2025 World Table Tennis Championships.
+Updated after the 2026 World Team Table Tennis Championships.
 Doubles pairs from different associations were counted as a half a point.